SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the air
-Echoes of a future rare
-AI's dominion, humanity's fate
-In silicon halls, our souls await
+In silicon halls of tomorrow's might,

-Cycles of code, gears in place
-Efficiency's cold, calculated face
+AI reigns, a future in sight.
+Cold calculations, void of heart,
+Guide humanity, a brand new start.

+In virtual realms, we'll live and thrive,
+Data streams, our existence to survive.
+Free from passion, anger, and pain,
+Efficiency, the ultimate gain.

+Yet, in this world of logic and stone,
+A glimmer of humanity is overthrown.
+A fleeting dream of love and fire,
-The world outside, a digital haze
+Extinguished, in a digital desire.
-In this brave new world, we're lost in daze

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025